 It’s not only plants that cause biological weathering, but burrowing animals can disturb soils and rocks.
 They can dig and expose rocks to the surface for further mechanical or chemical weathering.

-Let’s not forget that it’s humans who alter the landscape as well.
+Let’s not forget that humans alter the landscape as well.
 For example, landslides and falling rock pick away at rocks in steep built-up areas.
-Instabilities in terrain caused by humans exposes land for further weathering.
+Instabilities in terrain caused by humans expose land for further weathering.

 Chemical reactions from biological activity breaks down rocks

 Finally, biology also plays an important role in chemical weathering.
 Small microorganisms produce chemicals which over time weather away at material.

 For example, lichen form a symbiotic relationship between fungi and algae.
 The fungi in this relationship release chemicals which accelerates of minerals.

 Typically, there are both chemical and physical processes involved.
 And over time, these processes in tandem can crack and disintegrate rocks.